tacobayle/nested-vsphere/tasks.md

   - Avi
 - password will be configured statically in variables.json
 - allow the capability to change AKO config for each k8s/tkg cluster
+- Avi SE folders
+- logs in html page and/or in container logs
+- progress in html page
 - create the NSX egress infra config:

 Antrea Egress config